LYF: Products

-In October 2015, LYF tied up with domestic handset maker Intex to supply 4G handsets enabled with voice over LTE (VoLTE) feature.
+In October 2015, LYF tied up with another domestic handset maker Intex to supply 4G handsets enabled with voice over LTE (VoLTE) feature.
 In January 2016, it launched its first set of smartphones - LYF Earth 1, LYF Water 1, and LYF Water 2.

 Production

-LYF smartphones are manufactured by Chinese handset maker ZTE Corporation, Intex, as well as ODMs like CK Telecom Limited, Wingtech, and Wiko.
-As of early 2016, it has been reported that 600 thousand smartphones have been supplied to LYF by ZTE.
+LYF smartphones are manufactured by ZTE, Intex, as well as ODMs like CK Telecom Limited, Wingtech, and Wiko.
+As of early 2016, it has been reported that 600,000 smartphones have been supplied to LYF by ZTE.

 Distribution

 LYF phones are directly sold through its retail outlets.
 In February 2016, LYF tied up with app-based delivery service Grofers and online retailer Amazon to deliver its phones to users.